Q: Will CRI offer live rescue systems based on other Linux distributions?

 A: It is very unlikely that other distributions will be supported.

 Q: What systems can be installed using CRI?

 A: TLD Linux, Ubuntu Server LTS and Debian.
-Centos and Devuan may be supported in future releases.
-Other distributions may be available if someone will volunteer to prepare and maintain system images.
+Devuan will be supported in next release.

 Q: Software I need is not available in live rescue.
 Can I install it somehow?